One of the most successful race teams in the history of Formula 1 is leaping into the world of supercars.

 On hand to present the car in Monterey will be David Brabham, the son of Brabham co-founder Jack Brabham and a three-time 24 Hours of Le Mans winner and a two-time American Le Mans Series winner.

 “I’ve enjoyed great success in the United States over the course of my racing career, as did my father, Sir Jack, and brother Geoff Brabham, who is a member of the Motorsport Hall of Fame of America,” he said in a statement.
 “As a country, the U.S. holds great significance for the family, and continued importance for the Brabham racing dynasty, and we’re proud to be showcasing the car to the world’s most discerning motoring enthusiasts at Monterey Car Week.”

-The car weighs just 2,142 pounds yet generates 700 horsepower and 492 horsepower from a 5.4-liter V-8, as well as 2,645 pounds of downforce from an aggressive aerodynamics package.
+The car weighs just 2,142 pounds yet generates 700 horsepower and 492 pound-feet of torque from a 5.4-liter V-8, as well as 2,645 pounds of downforce from an aggressive aerodynamics package.
 On top of this, the BT62 employs componentry from some of motorsport’s finest, including pushrod-actuated adjustable Öhlins dampers with coilover springs, Brembo carbon-ceramic brakes, Michelin racing slicks, and an adjustable traction control system.

 While the BT62 has been designed for the track only, Brabham is planning a conversion package to make it street-legal.
 With the funds it generates from sales of the BT62, Brabham may eventually look to launch a BT62 road car and possibly a Le Mans-spec race car as well.